What to Do After You File a Tax Extension

 If the IRS did not accept your extension by April 15, 2014, it is imperative that you efile or file your tax return as soon as possible.
 You should do this even if you can't yet afford to pay the taxes you owe.

 The penalty for paying late is 0.5% of your balance due (per month), but the penalty for filing late is much worse: 5% of your balance due.
-So, you should file a return ASAP to avoid late filing penalties, even if you cannot yet pay any taxes you may owe.
+So, you should file a return ASAP to avoid additional filing penalties, even if you cannot yet pay any taxes you may owe.
 See Step 2.

-If you don't owe taxes, there are no penalties for filing late.
+If you don't owe taxes, generally there are no penalties for filing late.
 This is because penalties are a percentage of the amount you owe.
 But the later you file, the later you will get any refund you have coming.